Geetima2021/TCL-programming/README.md

     1. To optimize the TCL script for STA – Main task

   - Read the libraries files one by one
-  - Read the verilog files one by one (At present only one verilog file is use)
+  - Read the verilog files one by one
   - Link the design
   - Read the SDC file
-  - Create directories to save the generated report file for the different verilog files  (At present only one directory is created – one verilog file is used)
+  - Create directories to save the generated report file for the different verilog files

 Sub task –
  - Renaming the report files